XAutoML: A Visual Analytics Tool for Understanding and Validating Automated Machine Learning

 \subsection{System Usability}

 The usability of \name{XAutoML} is evaluated using the \ac{SUS} \cite{Brooke1996}.
 To compute the \ac{SUS}, participants were asked to fill out the standard \ac{SUS} survey at the end of the user study.
-The \ac{SUS} contains ten questions participants had to grade on a scale of \(1\) (strongly disagree) to \(5\) (strongly agree) and ranks a system on a scale from 0 to 100.
-Our system reached \(72.4 \pm 13.22\) points.
-According to \citet{Bangor2008}, this grades the usability of \name{XAutoML} in the upper region of OK making it acceptable.
-The major criticism of participants was that support by a technical person is required for using this system (\(5.2\) of \(10\) possible points).
-However, most participants also stated that they would only require support by a technical person during the initial contact with the system and felt confident that no more support would be required after using it a few times.
-This assessment is supported by the fact that participants were able to solve \(95.2\%\) of the tasks in the user study.
+The \ac{SUS} contains 10 questions participants were asked grade on a scale of \(1\) (strongly disagree) to \(5\) (strongly agree) and ranks a system on a scale from 0 to 100.
+Our system reached \(77.5 \pm 11.07\) points with detailed results being available in Table~\ref{tab:sus} in the Appendix.
+According to \citet{Bangor2008}, this grades the usability of \name{XAutoML} in the middle region of Good making it acceptable.
+Domain experts ranked the system worse (\(76.32 \pm 11.28\)) than data scientists (\(79.81 \pm 10.88\)) or \name{AutoML} researchers (\(78.89 \pm 11.87\)).
+The major criticism of participants was that they had problems imagining most people would learn to use the system quickly (\(7.14\) of \(10\) possible points).
+We attribute this assessment to the information overload experienced by participants.